-The DAP in its manifesto reiterated the DAP support for Merdeka University, criticizing the lack of opportunities for non-Malays for higher studies.
+The DAP in its manifesto reiterated the DAP support for Merdeks, University, criticiang the lack of opportunities for non-Malays for higher studies.
 It hit out at the National Front for subverting national unity and democracy, by encouraging communal politics.
-It put forward DAP proposals of radical land reforms, full employment policy, a minimum wage law, repeal of anti-labour legislation, reform of the education system and intensified anti-corruption efforts.18
+If put forward DAP proposals of radical land reforms, full employment policy, a minimum wage law, repeal of anti-labour legislation, reform of the education system and intensified anti-corruption efforts, 18

 However, despite its growing support, the DAP could not hope to be a national party, as it appeals only to the urban non-Malays.
-Its support comes mainly from the urban, west-coast states of Selangor.
-Negri Semblian, Malacca, Penang, Perak and the Federal Territory of Kuah Lumpur.
-With its demand for 'cultural democracy' and a 'Malaysian Malaysia' it has no appeal for the rural east-coast Malays.
+Its support comes mainly from the urban, west-coast states of Selangor, Negri Sembilan, Malacca, Penang, Perak and the Federal Territory of Kalaus Lumpur.
+With its demand for "cultural democracy" and a "Malaysian Malaysia" it has no appeal for the rural east-coast Malays.
 Moreover, rural constituencies in Malaysia are heavily weighted so that an urban based party is at a clear disadvantage.
 Some urban constituencies have as much as thrice the number of voters in rural constituencies.
-Stringent restricted the area in which the DAP could project its appeal 19 Before the elections there was a total ban on public rallies.
-Parties had to use other electoral tactics such as posters and cremah (lecture or dialogue, in the form of a coffee house or indoor rally).
-This worked at a disdvantage for the opposition parties as Government media continued to dispense propaganda for the ruling Government.
+Stringent restricted the area in which the DAP could project its appeal.
+Before restricted the area in which the DAP could project its appeal.
+Before the elections here was a total ban on public railies.
+Parties had to use other electoral tactics such as posters and ceremah (lecture or dialogue, in the form of a coffee house or indoor rally).
+This worked at a disadvantage for the opposition parties as Government media continued to dispense propaganda for the ruling Government.

 A more immediate problem for the DAP was the arrest of its Secretary General Lim Kit Siang and a split in its Penang ranks.
-Lim Kit Siang was arrested on the charges of violating the 1972 Official Secrets Act and divulging secret information about the Government's purchase of Swedish navai aircraft.
-In Penang, the Deputy Chairman of DAP, Mr. Yeag Ghim Guan and seven other members were expelled and they contested the elections as a new party, the Socialist Democratic Party (SDS).
-In Negri Sembilan, more than 160 DAP members acknowledged that they had left the Party to work for the National Front.
+Lim Kit Siang was arrested on the charges of violating the 1972 Official Secrets Act and divulging secret information about the Government's purchase of Swedish naval aircraft.
+In Penang, the Deputy Chairman of DAP, Mr. Yeap Ghim Guan and seven other members were expelled and they contested the elections as a new party, the Socialist Democratic Party (SDS).
+In Negri Sembilan, more than 160 DAP members schnowledged that they had left the Party to work for the National Front.
 It was in this atmosphere that elections were held on 8 July 1978.